Giancarl021/cli-core/.github/README.md

 ```

 > **Important:** As the `options.behavior.extensionLogging` is `false` by default, the extension-specific loggers will be `NullLogger` instances.
 To see the logs from the extensions, the end user must enable the `extensionLogging` option manually.
 That being said, it is best practice to use the extension-specific logger only for debug logs, and use the command's `this.logger` for important logs that should be seen by the end user.

+> **Note:** The `beforePrinting` and `beforeError` interceptors are mutually exclusive, as the `beforeError` interceptor will be called only if an error is thrown during the command execution, while the `beforePrinting` interceptor will be called only if the command executes successfully.

 ### Interface augmentation in TypeScript